International investing 2026: Why consider global stocks?

 Access companies in South Korea, which plays a central role in AI infrastructure and semiconductor manufacturing.

-If 2025 was the year many investors “rediscovered” international stocks, 2026 is shaping up to be a year to be more precise in global exposures.
+If 2025 was the year many investors “rediscovered” international stocks, 2026 has been the year to be more precise in global exposures.

-Fund flows suggest market participants are seeking more tailored and targeted opportunities within the broad asset class of international equities this year, as discussed in our 2026 Year Ahead Investment Directions.
+Fund flows suggest market participants are seeking more tailored and targeted opportunities within the broad asset class of international equities this year, as discussed in our Spring 2026 Investment Directions.

-In the first eight weeks of 2026, investors added $32 billion to U.S.-listed emerging market equity ETFs with single-country ETFs recording exceptional demand, led by South Korea and Brazil.
-Notably, year-to-date flows into single-country ETFs have already exceeded the total inflows for all of 2025, underscoring the intensity and conviction behind the trade.
+Year-to-date in 2026, investors have added $35 billion to U.S.-listed broad emerging market equity ETFs, up 21% from last year.1 Single-country ETFs have recorded exceptional demand, led by South Korea and Brazil within emerging markets, and Japan within developed markets.
+Notably, 2026 flows into single-country ETFs have already exceeded the total inflows for all of 2025.2

 Image Description: Stacked bar chart showing cumulative ETF flows (in billions of dollars) by country from 2015 to 2026.
 Each bar represents a year, with segments for Brazil, Mexico, South Korea, China, Germany, Japan, Taiwan, and India.
 Values above zero indicate inflows; below zero indicate outflows.